-Intro duction and Summary 1

-Sect ion A : Business and Performance 3

-A.1 Business 3

-A.2 Underwriting Performance 6

-A.3 Investment Performance 6

-A.4 Performance of other activities 7

-A.5 Other material information 7

-Sect ion B : System of Governance 8

-B.1 General information on the system of governance 8

-B.2 Fit and proper requirements 12

-B.3 Risk management system including the own risk and solvency assessment 15

-B.4 Internal control system 20

-B.5 Internal audit function 21

-B.6 Actuarial function 21

-B.7 Outsourcing 23

-Sect ion C : Risk Profile 24

-C.1 Underwriting risks 25

-C.2 Market risk 26

-C.3 Credit risk 28

-C.4 Liquidity risk 30

-C.5 Operational risk 31

-C.6 Other material risks 31

-C.7 Any other information 34

-Sect ion D : Valuation for Solvency Purposes 36

-D.1 Assets 36

-D.2 Technical provisions 38

-D.3 Other liabilities 43

-D.4 Alternative methods for valuation 43

-Sect ion E : Capital Management 44

-E.1 Own funds 44

-E.2 Solvency Capital Requirement (SCR) and Minimum Capital Requirement (MCR) 45

-E.3 Use of the duration-based equity risk sub-module in the calculation of the SCR 46

-E.4 Differences between the standard formula and any internal model used 46

-E.5 Non-compliance with the MCR and non-compliance with the SCR 46

-E.6 Any other information 46

-Section Section F : Directors' Statement and Auditors' Opinion47

-F.1 Directors' Statement 47

-F.2 Auditors' Report 48

-Gloss Glossary of abbreviations

-Introduction and Summary

-This Solvency and Financial Condition Report ("SFCR") is intended to provide essential information about the solvency and financial position of FIL Life Insurance Limited (referred to hereafter as "FIL Life" or "the Company") as at 30 June 2017.

-It is made in accordance with the Prudential Regulation Authority's ("PRA") Rulebook, 'Solvency II Firms: Reporting Instrument 2015 (PRA 2015/23)', which incorporates the requirements set out in Article 51, paragraph 1 of the Directive 2009/138/EC and all applicable EU Regulations adopted in accordance with this Directive (collectively the "Solvency II Regulations").
-The structure and contents of this report follow those requirements.
+Introduction 1

+Summary 2

+Section A : Business and Performance 4

+A.1 Business 4

+A.2 Underwriting Performance 7

+A.3 Investment Performance 7

+A.4 Performance of Other Activities 8

+A.5 Other Material Information 8

+Section B : System of Governance 9

+B.1 General Information on the System of Governance 9

+B.2 Fit and Proper Requirements 13

+B.3 Risk Management System including the Own Risk and Solvency Assessment 16

+B.4 Internal Control System 23

+B.5 Internal Audit Function 24

+B.6 Actuarial Function 24

+B.7 Outsourcing 25

+Section C : Risk Profile 27

+C.1 Underwriting Risks 28

+C.2 Market Risk 29

+C.3 Credit Risk 30

+C.4 Liquidity Risk 32

+C.5 Operational Risk 33

+C.6 Other Material Risks 34

+C.7 Any Other Information 36

+Section D : Valuation for Solvency Purposes 37

+D.1 Assets 37

+D.2 Technical Provisions 39

+D.3 Other Liabilities 45

+D.4 Alternative Methods for Valuation 45

+Section E : Capital Management 46

+E.1 Own Funds 46

+E.2 Solvency Capital Requirement (SCR) and Minimum Capital Requirement (MCR) 47

+E.3 Use of the Duration-Based Equity Risk Sub-Module in the Calculation of the SCR 48

+E.4 Differences Between the Standard Formula and Any Internal Model Used 48

+E.5 Non-Compliance with the MCR and Non-Compliance with the SCR 48

+E.6 Any Other Information 48

+Section F : Directors' Statement and Auditors' Opinion 49

+F.1 Directors' Statement 49

+F.2 Auditors' Report 50

+Glossary of Abbreviations 53

+Attachments 54

+Introduction

+This Solvency and Financial Condition Report (SFCR) is intended to provide essential information about the solvency and financial position of FIL Life Insurance Limited (referred to hereafter as "FIL Life" or "the Company") as at 30 June 2018.

+It is made in accordance with the Prudential Regulation Authority's (PRA) Rulebook, 'Solvency II Firms: Reporting Instrument 2015 (PRA 2015/23)', which incorporates the requirements set out in Article 51, paragraph 1 of the Directive 2009/138/EC and all applicable EU Regulations adopted in accordance with this Directive, collectively the "Solvency II Regulations".
+The structure and contents of this report follow these requirements.